TangChangTomYang/English/002xia-shuo-ying-yu.md

-Israeli law makes have voted to disssolve pariament after Prime Minister Benjamin Netanyahu failed to form a coalition government.
+Israeli law makes have voted to disssolve parliament after Prime Minister Benjamin Netanyahu failed to form a coalition government.

 The vote triggered a fresh election, which will be held on 17 September.